Nootropics or cognitive enhancers are substances that potentially improve executive functions such as concentration, memory, and attention span.

 Side effects associated with modafinil range from common problems like nausea and headaches to more serious problems like skin lesions and rashes.
 Although rare, some of these side effects can be severe.

-It also has protective effects on the brain and may slow cognitive decline.
+It has protective effects on the brain and can potentially slow cognitive decline related to aging.

-It is sold as a medicine throughout Europe, but as a dietary supplement in the US.
+It is sold as a medicine throughout Europe, and as a dietary supplement in the US and other countires.

 It has been prescribed to treat illnesses like depression, anxiety disorders, seizures, dementia, and dyslexia.

-It works by improving neuroplasticity in the brain and modifying the function of neurotransmitters, slowing down the nervous system.
+It works by improving neuroplasticity in the brain and improving the function of neurotransmitters, slowing down the nervous system.

 Unfortunately, these drugs’ potent effects have meant that increasing numbers of healthy people use them recklessly to improve their mental performance.